-Parameter Options Description VLAN Default: OFF To enable VLAN taggir ng: VLAN ID: 1 ~ 4094 Make sure the receiving host also supports VLAN.
-Check the checkb oox and input the lidar's VLAN ID (same as the receiving host's VLAN ID). ▲ Warnings If the lidar's VLAN ID d liffers from the receiving host's, users will lose access to web control.
-To minimize s such risks, the VLAN ID is zero (invalid valu ıe) by default.
-When checking th ne checkbox, users will be alerted to input a valid VLAN ID.
-When unchecking the checkbox, the VLAN ID will default to zero.
-Notes Once configured, the VLAN ID does not change during firmware upgrades.
-When VLAN is enabled, PTP connection will be lost; when VLAN is disabled, PTP connection will automatically recover. connection will a utomatically recover.
-Destination IP Any address except for 0.0.0.0, 127.0.0.1, and the Mode Destination IP Lidar's IP.
-Broadcast (default) 255.255.255.255 Multicast User-defined Default: 255.255.255.255 Unicast Same as the PC's IP address
+Parameter Options Description VLAN Default: OFF To enable VLAN tagging: VLAN ID: 1 ~ 4094 Make sure the receiving host also supports VLAN.
+Check the checkbox and input the lidar's VLAN ID (same as the receiving host's VLAN ID).
+When VLAN is ena the VLAN ID does not change during firmware ubled, PTP connection will be lost; when VLAN is atomatically recover. . • control.
+To minimize s When checking th iffers from the receiving host's, users will lose a such risks, the VLAN ID is zero (invalid value) by se checkbox, users will be alerted to input a val the checkbox, the VLAN ID will default to zero. default. d VLAN ID.
+Destination IP Any address except for 0.0.0.0, 127.0.0.1, and the Mode Destination IP lidar's IP.
+Broadcast (default) 255.255.255 Multicast User-defined Default: 255.255.255.255 Unicast Same as the PC's IP address